TinyCrocodile/Coursedrawer/README.md

 Changelog:
 5.3.000
 + Selecting Waypoints with arrow buttons.
++ Set Waypoint as Unloadpoint
-+ Bug selecting Waypoints by ID Fixed
++ Fixed Bug selecting Waypoints by ID
++ Fixed Bug Speed saved as Angle
++ Fixed Bug Waypoint Position not Updeated when changed by Textboxes

 5.2.000
 + New selecting of Mapsize